Volvo Engine Architecture: B4204TSH

+Diesel (VED4) (2013-2024)

 2.0

 All 2.0 L (1,969 cc) diesel engines have a bore of 82 mm and a stroke of 93.2 mm with a compression ratio of 15.8:1.
 All engines are turbocharged and intercooled, certain variants are twin turbocharged.
 Some variants additionally are equipped with Variable Nozzle Turbine (VNT) turbochargers.
 In order to achieve injection pressures of up to 2500 bar all engines are equipped with a belt driven fuel pump.
 High power variants are equipped with balancer shafts and all variants have a mechanical water pump.
+Volvo has ceased production of all diesel engines, with the last diesel-equipped vehicle built in March 2024.

 D420T2 / D4204T2

-The D420T2 / D4204T2 (K2) delivers 235 PS at 4000 rpm and 480 Nm of torque between 1750–2250 rpm.
-The BISG delivers 14 PS at 3000 rpm and 50 Nm of torque between 0–2300 rpm.
+The D420T2 / D4204T2 (K2) delivers 235 PS at 4000 rpm and 480 Nm of torque in the range of 1750–2250 rpm.
+The BISG delivers 14 PS at 3000 rpm and 50 Nm of torque in the range of 0–2300 rpm.
 Twin turbochargers.

 This engine is only available with the AWF8G55 gearbox.